louayshaat/cloudrun-blue-green/README.md

 ### Build and push the Docker image to Artifact Registry

-Below commands are used to build and push the docker image to the repository that we created in Artifact Registry
+Below commands are used to build and push the container image to the repository that we created in Artifact Registry

 ```
 docker build -t cat-service-blue .